comendrun/Weather-Image-App/README.md

 ## Acknowledgments

 I want to specially Thank dear @DManavi for his great mentorship and or a lot of helpful and useful feedback that he gives to me everytime i ask for his help.
 Thank you Danial!

+# Since heroku has decided to discontinue their free plan, I have to use another service to run my backend service!
+# IN PROGRESS!